ValhallaValkyrie/valhallavalkyrie.github.io/_posts/2025-06-16-the-networked-land-of-proxmox.md

 The Main Goal was to reduce the footprint of the "Single Point Of Failure" and make everything as expandable and resilient as possible.
 All "Bulk" Storage, will be stored on the Network Attached Storage via NFS.
-All containers and VM's will be backed up regularly to the Proxmox Backup Server, allowing for quick restores incase of failure, misconfiguration  or PEBKAC.
+All Containers and VM's will be backed up regularly to the Proxmox Backup Server, allowing for quick restores incase of failure, misconfiguration  or PEBKAC.